jerson1207/Roadmap/Javascript/Variable Declaration.md

-### Variable Declarations
+# Variable Declarations
-To use variables in JavaScript, we first need to create it i.e. declare a variable.
+> To use variables in JavaScript, we first need to create it i.e. declare a variable.
 To declare variables, we use one of the **var, let, or const** keywords.

-#### var keyword
+#### About var keyword
- - can be called global, function and block<br>
+ - can be called global, function and block
- - var keyword allows us to use after we use it
+ - var keyword has pre-defined value of undifined

 Example: **let declared inside the block and called outside the block**
 ```javascript